50 Most Common Arabic Words for Beginners (With Pronunciation)

 - Review yesterday’s and last week’s words before adding new ones.

 That is exactly the loop Kalam Daily is built around — a new word every day, native-speaker audio, and spaced repetition that does the scheduling for you.
-Start with the words above, and you’ll be recognizing them in real Arabic within a week.
+Start with the 50 words above, and you’ll be recognizing them in real Arabic within a week.
+If you want the bigger picture first, our hub for learning Arabic step by step lays out the whole path.